Plumbing Fixture Upgrade Guide: Modern Options That Add Value

 Bathroom Upgrades

-Touchless Faucets — Motion-activated faucets are a top trend for hygiene, convenience, and water savings.
+Touchless Faucets.
+Motion-activated faucets are one of the top 2026 trends for hygiene, convenience, and water savings.
 They eliminate the need to touch handles with dirty hands and can be paired with digital temperature presets.
+Learn more about touchless plumbing fixtures and what installation really involves.

 Kitchen Upgrades